-The application includes three on-site car parking bays in lieu of six seven as required by the City's parking policy.
-The previously approved application required the payment of \$15,028 for 2.89 car parking bays.
-This figure of 2.89 bays took into account the 1.046 bay shortfall approved for the previous 'Office' use on site and so of the total 3.936 bay shortfall proposed by the 'Consulting Room Non-Medical (Day Spa)' change of use resulted in a 2.89 bay or \$15,028 cash-in-lieu payment requirement.
+The application includes three on-site car parking bays in lieu of six as required by the City's parking policy.
+The previously approved application required the payment of \$15,028 for the shortfall of 2.89 car parking bays.
 The applicant entered into a payment plan agreement with the City and has been paying regular monthly instalments.
 To date, \$3,099 remains outstanding.
 The standard condition for cash-in-lieu has been amended to take into account the payment already made.

-As part of the initial application a parking management plan was also required to ensure that parking was managed appropriately given the shortfall.
+As part of the initial application a requirement for a parking management plan was imposed as a condition.
 A plan was submitted to the City and subsequently approved on 17 April 2015.
 The plan is considered relevant to the operation of the use and a condition is recommended accordingly.